alokkumarr/my-big-project-/doc/development.md

 4. Configure Docker to allocate at least 8 GB memory and the maximum number of CPUs for containers

-5. Install RPM (for building RPM packages, until SAW Security and Transport Service have been migrated to the pure Java RPM builder that has no dependencies on external tools)

 If you are on a Mac the above can be installed using [Homebrew] as
 follows:

         $ brew cask install java
         $ brew install maven
         $ brew cask install docker
-        $ brew install rpm

 After installing the above on a Mac, open the Docker application to install the command line tools and launch the Docker daemon: